jmike/naomi-docs/README.md

 ##### How is Naomi different?

-Naomi works the boths ways:
+Naomi is different in 2 ways:

-###### Use case A
+1. It provides methods to run repetitive CRUD (+ count) operations using a familiar mongo-like query language.
+When that's not enough it allows you run native queries directly to the database.
+2. It exposes simple methods to pull meta-data from the database, thus eliminating the need to recreate the information in the application layer in putting you (not the ORM) in charge of your schema.

-1. You first create the database using a tool of your choice, e.g. [MySQL Workbench](http://www.mysql.com/products/workbench/) or [pgAdmin](http://www.pgadmin.org/) - a tool you already know;
+With Naomi, you are allowed to create the database using a tool of your choice, e.g. [MySQL Workbench](http://www.mysql.com/products/workbench/) or [pgAdmin](http://www.pgadmin.org/) - a tool you already know.
-2. You call a simple method (namely [Collection#reverseEngineer()](collection.md#reverseEngineer)) to pull meta-information to the application layer.

 While this approach may seem intriguing to new developers, it is in fact the natural way of thinking for experienced engineers.
 Creating a database requires creativity and imagination that machines lack.
 It is a task made for humans.

-###### Use case B

-1. You ;
-2. You call a few simple methods to extract meta-information to the application layer.

-In any case, naomi takes care of the SQL code by automating repetitive data queries.
-And if you need some custom logic you can always write it yourself.

 ## Acknowledgements